MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/refs/refs-overview.md

 1. Available on Windows Server, version 1709 and later, Windows Server 2019 (1809) LTSC or later.
 2. Available on Windows Server 2012 R2 and later.
 3. CSV will not use Direct I/O with Storage Spaces, Storage Spaces Direct (S2D) or SAN.
 4. Version ReFS 3.5 formatted by Windows 10 Enterprise Insider Preview build 19536 and later.
-Hardlink support is added for **newly formatted volumes** only.
-Hardlink can't be used on volumes that have been upgraded from previous versions.
+Hard-link support is added for **newly formatted volumes** only.
+Hard link can't be used on volumes that have been upgraded from previous versions.

 5. Storage Spaces only.

 #### The following features are only available with ReFS: